laurolins/topkube_benchmark/README.md

 # TopKube Benchmark

-This project contains a set of one thousand rank consolidation problems for which we just want to retrieve onle the top-k key-value pairs of the consolidated rank.
+This project contains 1000 rank consolidation problems.
+We used these problems while studying the partial consolidation of the top-k key-value pairs in the [TopKube paper](https://vgc.poly.edu/~fmiranda/topkube/tvcg-2017-topkube.pdf)

 ## Resources